HatcherDX/dx-engine/ROADMAP.md

 This document outlines our strategic priorities to bring Hatcher to market, secure our first key partners, and build a sustainable business.
 Our development is currently laser-focused on the shortest path to commercial viability.

-_For our high-level vision and completed milestones, please see the [**Execution Manifesto in our main README →**](README.md#hatcher-manifesto-from-vision-to-execution)_
+_For a complete overview of our vision, core features, and current project status, please see our main [**README.md**](README.md)._

 ---

+### ✅ **Completed Milestone: v0.4.0 "The Enterprise-Grade Foundation"**

+- Validated our commitment to a "luxury scaffolding" by shipping the core architectural pillars upon which all future AI capabilities will be built.
+- Shipped the enterprise-grade Git Engine, Secure Storage Engine (with AES-256 vault), and Professional Terminal.
+- Achieved ~90% test coverage and a world-class, multi-platform/multi-architecture CI/CD pipeline, confirming our dedication to engineering excellence.

-### 🟡 **Current Priority: v0.4.0 "The Generative Core"**
+### 🟡 **Current Priority: v0.5.0 "The Generative Core"**

-Our single most important objective is to deliver a functional and impressive **Generative Mode**.
+Our single most important objective is to deliver a functional and impressive **Generative Mode** on top of our validated foundation.
 This milestone is designed to validate our core value proposition with our first anchor customer and secure our initial investment.

 - **[In Progress] End-to-End Generative Workflow:**
   - Connect the UI to a powerful cloud-based AI engine (Anthropic's Claude).